awuehler/juke.lute/999.songs/notes_folders.md

 ## Organization Of Music Buckets

 The following is a preview of the list of folders for this exercise.
-Some of the folders will contain a large number of *.abc files and other folders not so many.
-The exact number of folders, their labels, and types of grouping will change over time.
+Many folders contain a large number of *.abc files and other folders less so.
+Where, the exact number of folders, their labels, and types of grouping will change over time.

     PS C:\Users\**********\Documents\The Lord of the Rings Online\Music\juke.lute> ls